Novant Health Wear Blue for Colorectal Cancer Awareness Day March 5, 2016

-Kevin Roof, MD of Southeast Radiation Oncology and his team at Novant Health Huntersville all wore blue on March 5, 2016 for Novant Health’s “Wear Blue Day” to raise awareness about Colorectal Cancer.
+Kevin Roof, MD of SERO and his team at Novant Health Huntersville all wore blue on March 5, 2016 for Novant Health’s “Wear Blue Day” to raise awareness about Colorectal Cancer.
 The American Cancer Society has deemed March as Colorectal Awareness Month.

 Colorectal cancer is the second leading cause of cancer deaths among cancers that affect both men and women.
 Studies have shown that early detection of polyps can help prevent the development of colon cancer.
 The American Cancer Society recommends screening for colon cancer for average risk patients beginning at age 50 for both men and women.
 There are multiple tests for screening for colon cancer, and you should discuss with your doctor which test is right for you.